genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 ### Components

-The contents of the the `Components` tab reflect the components that are affected by the configurations of the design tokens.
+The contents of the `Components` tab reflect the components that are affected by the configurations of the design tokens.

 :::note
 The components we see here, are only a small collection used for the purpose of displaying an example.
 There are many more [components](../../../web/web-components/overview) that we have access to.